Between 1968 and 1970, brothers John & James Pardue robbed five banks in explosive fashion.

 Their crime spree lasted two years until they were finally apprehended.
 But the chaos did not end there.

 Daniel J. Mulvihill, Jr. has been an actor for the past forty years with stage, film, and TV credits.
 He is now focusing on behind the scenes writing, directing, and producing projects for consideration for TV & Film.
 His creativity and collaboration with others enhance the goals of making good stories, great stories.
-With projects like The Pardue Brothers; the research has taken over five years, and has produced a factual timeline of the story.
+With projects like The Pardue Brothers; the research has taken over six years, and has produced a factual timeline of the story.

 Blaze Mazur is a filmmaker and media professional driven by a profound passion for storytelling and visual arts.
 A native of the Tri-State area, he discovered his love for filmmaking at an early age, embarking on a creative journey that led him to study at New York University’s renowned Tisch School of the Arts.
 Blaze's diverse experience spans artistic and professional projects, including narrative films, documentary filmmaking, theater, commercials, and still photography.
 Blaze has collaborated with a range of talents, ranging from musicians to politicians to fine artists, as well as independently producing his own projects.